sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate2/16982156 - Naja Salaheem.md

   1: 0x06F0 [0x6F] WAIT_FRAME_DELAY: Yield until WaitTime reaches zero
   2: 0x06F1 [0x70] WAIT_ENTITY_RENDER_FLAG: Wait while EventEntity->Render.Flags3 bit 2 is set (cancel turn if not)
   3: 0x06F2 [0x2B] Naja Salaheem (ID: 16982156/0x0103208C) [9253*]:
-    → "Well, well.\u0007If it isn't \u007F\u0005[Lord/Lady] \u0008 back from the palace.\u0007Might this humble servant of the Empire inquire as to the objective of your mission?\u007F1\u0000\u0007"
+    → "Well, well.
+If it isn't [Lord/Lady] <Player> back from the palace.
+Might this humble servant of the Empire inquire as to the objective of your mission?"
   4: 0x06F9 [0x23] WAIT_FOR_DIALOG_INTERACTION
   5: 0x06FA [0x2B] Naja Salaheem (ID: 16982156/0x0103208C) [9254*]:
     → "Is that rrright?
-Top secret, you say?\u0007Not for my common ears to hear, is it?\u007F1\u0000\u0007"
+Top secret, you say?
+Not for my common ears to hear, is it?"
   6: 0x0701 [0x23] WAIT_FOR_DIALOG_INTERACTION
   7: 0x0702 [0x2B] Naja Salaheem (ID: 16982156/0x0103208C) [9255*]:
-    → "Well, that's all fine and good.\u0007If it boosts my prrrofit margin, I can live with a little secrecy.\u0007Don't mess it up!\u007F1\u0000\u0007"
+    → "Well, that's all fine and good.
+If it boosts my prrrofit margin, I can live with a little secrecy.
+Don't mess it up!"
   8: 0x0709 [0x23] WAIT_FOR_DIALOG_INTERACTION
   9: 0x070A [0x21] END_EVENT
  10: 0x070B [0x00] END_REQSTACK()